carpentries-incubator/ml4bio-workshop/data/t_cell/README.md

 ## T Cell Image Data

-This directory contains extracted image features used in Gitter Lab's [T cell classification](https://github.com/gitter-lab/t-cell-classification) project.
+This directory contains extracted image features used in the Gitter Lab's [T cell classification](https://github.com/gitter-lab/t-cell-classification) project.
 Each CSV file corresponds to one version of features used in the study.
 Features are extracted from 6 donors of [10% subsampled images](https://github.com/gitter-lab/t-cell-classification/tree/master/images).